And why a salicylic acid cleanser is a must-have for acne-prone or oily skin.

 What is salicylic acid?

 Salicylic acid is a beta hydroxy acid—closely related to to alpha hydroxy acids such as lactic acid and citric acid.
-Both acid families are powerful exfoliants that can help your skin to shed dead skin cells.
+Both acid families are powerful exfoliants that can help your skin shed dead skin cells.
 However, while alpha hydroxy acids are water-soluble (meaning that they dissolve in water), beta hydroxy acids like salicylic acid are oil-soluble.
 This makes them especially effective when it comes to fighting oiliness.

 Natural salicylic acid